Scams

 You can:

-• Listen to unnatural cues, pay attention to any robotic speech patterns, unnatural pauses
+- Listen to unnatural cues, pay attention to any robotic speech patterns or unnatural pauses

 There are some practical ways to avoid being scammed right now for you to become more efficient in safeguarding your information and ease any fear you may have towards scams.

 Talk to your friends!
-Post on social media for any fraudulent messages or scams to inform others and report the account contacting you so the platform can work its magic and delete or ban the user.
+Post on social media any fraudulent messages or scams to inform others and report the account that contacted you so that the platform can work its magic and delete or ban the user.

 Get into the habit of regularly checking your bank transaction history to make sure you actually made it.
 Scams can be sneaky and deduct money in small amounts to seem less suspicious.

-The growing amount of online shopping sites can be overwhelming.
-If you are unsure of a website, a simple web search; “is [company name here] legit?” can help you assess its validity via other trust ratings and other people’s experience of the website!
+The growing number of online shopping sites can be overwhelming.
+If you are unsure of a website, a simple web search: “is [company name here] legit?” can help you assess its validity via other trust ratings and other people’s experience of the website!

 Did you know scammers can access the details saved on your device without you knowing?
 It may be difficult to remember your passwords, but having auto-saved passwords or other personal information can put you at risk of scammers!